-The Central East Residential Precinct is proposed to be developed as a high quality, residential community comprising a mix of residential dwelling types.
-It will integrate a range of housing types with extensive areas of parkland, recreational open space and supporting engineering infrastructure.
+The Central East 'B' Residential Precinct is proposed to be developed as a high quality, residential community comprising a mix of residential dwelling types.
+It will integrate a range of housing types with active and passive recreational open space and supporting engineering infrastructure.